9½ Weeks: Critical response

-Over time, some critics have warmed to the film and audiences gave it somewhat of a legacy thanks to its success in the rental market.
+Over time, some critics and audiences have warmed to the film thanks to its success in the rental market.
 It performed very well in Europe, particularly in Italy, France and also in Latin America.
 Its success in France was so strong that it played for five years at a Paris cinema, earning approximately $100 million.
 In São Paulo, Brazil, it played for 30 months in the cult movie house Cine Belas Artes from 1986 to 1989.